bonitasoft/bonita-cloud-doc/md/Continuous_Delivery_Generic_Actions_ChangePWD.md

 # Changing your password

-1. In the home page, click on your user name in the top right of the page:
+1. In the home page, click on your username in the top right of the page:

 <div style="text-align:center">
     <img src="cloud/images/master/OpenUserSetup.png">